Bob Clendenin: Television career

 He appeared on numerous shows including The Tick, Popular, Charmed (3x10), Will & Grace, The New Adventures of Old Christine, Ugly Betty, Felicity, Weeds, Gilmore Girls, NYPD Blue, Desperate Housewives, The League, Space: Above and Beyond, Roswell, The Middle, Mixed-ish.
 He appeared as a Vidiian surgeon on Star Trek: Voyager, Earl on That '70s Show, Slow Roger on My Name Is Earl, drug dealer Jamie DeBell on Netflix's Longmire, Grimm, and on several episodes of The Closer.

 He has appeared on many of John Lehr's shows including Quick Draw, Jailbait, and TBS' 10 Items or Less, where he played main character Carl Dawson.

-He had recurring roles on two Bill Lawrence's TV shows, Scrubs and Cougar Town, and appeared in cross-over between two series.
-On the former he played Dr. Selzer, and on the latter he played Tom, a comedically bizarre neighbor who has a crush on the main character, Jules Cobb (Courteney Cox).
+He had recurring roles on three Bill Lawrence shows: Scrubs, Cougar Town, and Bad Monkey (and appeared in a cross-over between the former two on Cougar Town).
+On Cougar Town he played Tom, a comedically bizarre neighbor who has a crush on the main character, Jules Cobb (Courteney Cox).
 After recurring on show for five seasons, he was upgraded to the regular cast in season six.

 Clendenin also played the role of the town undertaker Vernon Shank in the Hulu original series Quick Draw.